nika7724/second-project/README.md

 # Svelte + Vite

+This is a change from remote done by other developer

 This template should help get you started developing with Svelte in Vite.

 ## Recommended IDE Setup